Damigah/Web-App-DevOps-Project/README.md

 **Response Strategies to Alarms**

 There are numbers of ways to respond to alarms that are triggered.
 They are:

+1. Monitoring
+   - Monitor consistently using Azure Monitor, Grafana, Prometheus, or other monitoring solutions.
+   - Set up alert rules for key metrics, such as CPU utilization, memory usage, disk I/O, pod health, and AKS-specific metrics.
+3. Scaling Resources
+   - Scale the AKS cluster to adjust the number of nodes based on workload requirements.
+   - Apply Cluster Autoscaler to dynamically adjust the number of nodes in the AKS cluster in response to resource demands.
+5. Audits
+   - Conduct regular audits of AKS configurations and security settings.
+   - Review and update alerting thresholds and response procedures based on the change of requirements.
+7. Troubleshooting Procedures
+   - Utilise Azure Kubernetes Service Diagnostic (AKS-Diag) for automated cluster diagnostics.
+   - Use Azure Monitor logs and insights to identify and troubleshoot issues.
+9. Documentation
+    - Document common issues for troubleshooting.
+    - Note down the steps taken during incident response for analysis to respond efficiently if it occurs.

 ### Azure Key Vault for Secret Management